moteus/lua-llthreads2/README.md

 ##Additional
 * thread:join() method support zero timeout to check if thread alive (does not work on Windows with pthreads)
 * thread:join() method support arbitrary timeout on Windows threads
+* thread:alive() method return whether the thread is alive (does not work on Windows with pthreads)
 * set_logger function allow logging errors (crash Lua VM) in current llthread's threads
 * thread:start() has additional parameter which control in which thread child Lua VM will be destroyed
 * allow pass cfunctions to child thread (e.g. to initialize Lua state)